xddemir/Telegram/README.md

 # telegram/penguin00
 ### the bot has a lot of functions such as (corona pandemic situation,weather,horos,vocabulary...)
-It was a fun work during quarantine lockdown And My First BOT.And It teached me how works Telegram API and uses. it is able to be used as Group Bot Or Solo
+It was a fun work during quarantine lockdown and my first BOT.
+It taught me how works Telegram API and uses.
+Also, it's able to be use as Group Bot
-And it'smade using Python 3.7.4 thanks to [Gerile3](https://t.me/gerile3) for contributions
+And It was made by using (Python 3.7.4) thanks to [Gerile3](https://t.me/gerile3) for contributions

 **If you have a trouble,You can contact me through the following platforms**